mskcc/iam-aggregation-engine/docs/IdentityLinking.md

 ### Azure Users Source Table

-The source for which the application identitfies microsoft netra object ids.
-This table in the 'appsettings.json' configuration is called: ```AzureUsersSourceTableName```.
-The service uses this to lookup the entra object ID based on some basic information like samaccountname.
+This table is the data source for the Ping_IdentityLinking_AzureUsers_Source_Managed table.
 This table is not managed by the code base and any requests to do databse migrations, environment propogation, purging, and aggregation cannot be managed through this application.
 Wherever this Identity Linking Engine service runs, it needs the databse it's configured to use to be provisioned with this table or else an exception will be thrown and the operating procedure for this workflow will fail.
 The table needs to be provisioned with aggregated data for the same environment that this identity linking engine service is configured for.

 ----